Inattentional blindness

 Biological Parallel

 Focused predators miss prey outside their attentional spotlight—cheetahs locked on one gazelle ignore easier targets that cross their path.
 Attention is a searchlight, not a floodlight: focus creates blind spots.
-Frogs demonstrate extreme inattentional blindness—they'll starve surrounded by dead flies because their visual system only triggers on movement.
+Wood frogs demonstrate extreme inattentional blindness—their visual system only triggers on movement, so they'll starve surrounded by dead flies.
+Owls exhibit the opposite trade-off: their forward-facing eyes give acute focus but no peripheral vision, forcing constant head rotation.
 The mechanism: neural resources are finite, attention is selective, and focusing means filtering.
+Prey fish like herring counteract this by schooling—predators can only focus on one target, so the rest become functionally invisible.
 What you don't attend to doesn't exist perceptually.